MicrosoftDocs/azure-reference-other/studio-module-reference/preprocess-text.md

 - **Part-of-speech identification**: In any sequence of words, it can be difficult to computationally identify the exact part of speech for each word.
 Even an apparently simple sentence such as "Time flies like an arrow" can have many dozen parses (a famous example).
 Parts of speech are also very different depending on the morphology of different languages.

-    In Azure Machine Learning, a disambiguation model is used to choose the **single most likely part of speech**, given the current sentence context.
+    In Machine Learning, a disambiguation model is used to choose the **single most likely part of speech**, given the current sentence context.
 The part-of-speech information is used to help filter words used as features and aid in key-phrase extraction.
 However, the output of this module does not explicitly include POS tags and therefore cannot be used to generate POS-tagged text.

 - **Generating dictionary form**: A word may have multiple *lemmas*, or dictionary forms, each coming from a different analysis.
 For instance, the English word building has two possible lemmas: *building* if the word is a noun ("the tall building"), or *build* if the word is a verb ("they are building a house").
-In Azure Machine Learning, only the *single most probable* dictionary form is generated.
+In Machine Learning, only the *single most probable* dictionary form is generated.

 Sample lemmatization output